hopsoft/fmt/README.md

 ## Usage

-Simply create a string with embedded formatting syntax as you'd normally do with `sprintf` or `format`.
+Simply create a string with embedded formatting syntax as you'd normally do with `sprintf`.

 ```ruby
 "%{...}"